Home

 These four pricing tactics are alternative strategies to some of the other tactics discussed on this site.

-Making your decision in terms of which pricing method to use for your product and in relation to your competitors and to your buyer behavior is key to success in managing your small business operation.
+Making your decision in terms of which pricing method to use for your product (and in relation to your competitors and to your buyers' behavior) is key to success in managing your small business.

 Do not make your decision until you have tested your proposed price elasticity or inelasticity.
 Do not make your decision until your competitive intelligence indicates the potential and likely responses of your competitors.
 Learn to understand and predict your buyers' behavior.